 The Company entered into a term loan credit facility (the "Fortress Facility" and together with the Key Facility, the "Credit Facilities") with Fortress Credit Co LLC ("Fortress") effective August 23, 2012.
 The Fortress Facility is collateralized by all loans and warrants held by Credit III.
 The Fortress Facility contains covenants that, among other things, require the Company to maintain a minimum net worth and to restrict the loans securing the Fortress Facility to certain criteria for qualified loans and includes portfolio company concentration limits as defined in the related loan agreement.
 The Fortress Facility, among other things, has a three-year term subject to two one-year extensions with a draw period of up to four years.
 The Fortress Facility requires the payment of an unused line fee in an amount equal to 1.00% of unborrowed amounts available under the facility annually and has an effective advance rate of 66% against eligible loans.
 The Fortress Facility generally bears interest based upon the one-month LIBOR plus a spread of 6.00%, with a LIBOR floor of 1.00%.
-The rate at March 31, 2014 and December 31, 2013 was 7.00%, and the average rate for the three months ended March 31, 2014 and 2013 was 7.00%.
+The rate at March 31, 2014 and December 31, 2013 was 7.00%.